U.S. banks on strong Iraq coalition, but allies are hesitant

 NATO is ready to facilitate and coordinate airlift supplies, and could offer training to Iraqi forces.

-"We have to try to support and sustain the local protagonists who may be able to stop and contain Islamic State in those areas," Italian Defense Minister Roberta Pinotti said.
+"We have to try to support and sustain the local protagonists who may be able to stop and contain Islamic State in those areas," Italian Defence Minister Roberta Pinotti said.

 "The Americans have chosen to carry out air strikes.
 We haven't yet chosen that," she said.